kareneth/blog/content/posts/2020-01-01-using-the-mind-card-game-for-team-building.md

 date: 2020-01-01T05:26:53.730Z
 description: >-
-  While The Mind didn't win the Spiel des Jahres in 2018 (Azul deservingly won), I actually play this more often with family due to its cross-cultural, family-friendly, non-snobbiness aspects.
+  While The Mind didn't win the Spiel des Jahres in 2018 (Azul deservingly won), I actually play this more often with family due to its cross-cultural and family-friendliness.
 I also think it'd be great for team building at work.
 category: Project Management
 tags:
   - the mind